Time Complexity Of Breadth First Search

 Q: What is the time complexity of BFS in the best-case scenario?

 A: In the best-case scenario, where the target node is one of the first neighbors visited, the time complexity is O(1).
-However, this is a highly specific and unlikely scenario.
+Still, this is a highly specific and unlikely scenario.

 Q: How does the time complexity of BFS compare to Depth-First Search (DFS)?

 A: Both BFS and DFS have a time complexity of O(V + E).
-However, BFS guarantees finding the shortest path in an unweighted graph, while DFS does not.
+On the flip side, BFS guarantees finding the shortest path in an unweighted graph, while DFS does not.

 Q: Is BFS suitable for infinite graphs?